About Time to Talk Day:

 It seems that everywhere we turn, mental health experts are advocating varying strategies to improve our mental wellbeing.
 Among professionals, there’s differing opinions regarding the most effective treatment approach, with some endorsing the benefits of talk therapy, and others promoting the calming effects of meditation and mindfulness.
 Something that most experts recognise, however, is the usefulness of outlets to manage and improve mental wellbeing.
 It can be tough to find constructive outlets for self-expression and connection but, once found, they can be great ways to simultaneously unwind and start conversations.

 You may not immediately think of upcycling as therapy – but that’s been my experience over the last couple of years.
 Before I get ahead of myself, I am not suggesting upcycling as a replacement for psychotherapy – there are situations where professional intervention is essential.
-However, in what will become a blog post of vulnerability, we explore the transformative power of breathing new life into old pieces and how it can serve as a gateway to meaningful conversations.
+However, in what will become a blog post of vulnerability, we explore the transformative power of breathing new life into old pieces and how it can lead to meaningful conversations.

 Since this article’s very purpose is to break down the stigma of mental health, allow me a moment of vulnerability: I have, at times in my life, received therapy. (cue gasps and dramatic music!).
 Indeed – and I have found therapy incredibly helpful to work through experiences and to process my thoughts and feelings.
 I’ve also found the creative (and sometimes repetitive) nature of upcycling works in harmony alongside talking to a professional.
 It goes something like this: